Horrible: Video Games Other

 - Tiger made a last-ditch attempt to save the console with the Pocket Pro revision, which was somewhat smaller and had a much better screen... but cut out the original model's internet connectivity.
 Unsurprisingly, it again flopped at retail.

 - The Gizmondo, quite possibly the reigning king of mismanaged portables this side of the Virtual Boy.
 Released by Tiger Telematics note in 2005, the system came in two variants — one for the low price of $400, and a cheaper model for $230.
 The difference between the two?
 The cheaper model forces you to wait through on-screen commercials before playing.
 Couple that with a cell-phone sized screen, a pathetic battery life of 90 minutes, and a library consisting entirely of eight unremarkable games, not to mention the lousy marketing, and you have a recipe for disaster.
-To top it off, it sold a truly abysmal 25,000 units (making it the single worst-selling video game device of all time), bankrupted its parent corporation, and brought CEO Stefan Erikson's Mafia ties to light, resulting in his arrest.
+To top it off, it sold a truly abysmal 25,000 units (making it the second worst-selling video game device ever, and the worst selling handheld game system of all timenote ), bankrupted its parent corporation, and brought CEO Stefan Erikson's Mafia ties to light, resulting in his arrest.

-- The Hyperscan from Mattel, a small console released in 2006 and discontinued the next year.
-Similar to Skylanders, the console has a scanner where you use cards to scan in powerups for the character you want to play in the game.
+- The Hyper Scan from Mattel, a small console released in 2006 and discontinued the next year.
+Similar to Skylanders before it, the console has a scanner where you use cards to scan in power-ups for the character you want to play in the game.
 However, unlike Skylanders, the scanning refuses to work properly, leaving one to constantly swipe or place the card on the scanner to get it to read.
 Moreover, the system is incredibly light with no rubber ends to keep the console on the table.
 The games (all five of them) have abysmal loading times and unimpressive graphics for its time.
-Despite retailing at $70, the Hyperscan failed to please its child demographic and had to sink to $10 to push its product before folding in 2007.
+Despite retailing at $70, the Hyper Scan failed to please its child demographic and had to sink to $10 to push its product before folding in 2007.
 Classic Game Room takes a look at it here.
+The Angry Video Game Nerd has also reviewed the console as a part of his 2014 Twelve Days of Shitsmas series, as well as looked in depth at a majority of the games released there and notes that it had less titles released for it than another system he reviewed earlier.

 - The Interact, the only gaming system ever put out by Intec, a company that specializes in accessories for most gaming systems.
 This system is not advertised on Intec's official website at all, and for good reason.
 It's a flimsy ripoff of the Nintendo Wii with a similar looking console and controllers.
 Unlike the Wii, this system only sports graphics that would look bad on the SNES and only mono audio support.
 The games for it are all soulless copycats of other better games, and some of them even steal graphics from well-respected franchises like Half-Life and Crash Bandicoot.
 Also, whereas the Wii had plenty of games with poorly-implemented motion controls, the Interact has faked motion controls; using certain peripherals are literally the same as pushing the A button.
 ProJared considers it as one of the worst systems he's ever played.